CExA-project/ddc/paper/paper.md

   - provide a multidimensional array access semantics,
   - always as fast access as raw multidimensional array,
 - `DiscreteElement` indices:
-  - strongly-typed labelled opaque identifiers/keys,
+  - strongly-typed labelled keys or opaque identifiers,
   - provide an associative access semantics, as keys in a map container,
   - potentially slower access, depending on the type of set of `DiscreteElement`.